footcricket05/EmployeeHub/README.md

 ## Technologies Used

-The Employee Management System is built using the following technologies:
+EmployeeHub is built using the following technologies:

 1. **React:** The frontend is developed using React, ensuring a responsive and interactive user interface.